le-s/js_notes/linux.md

 ## General
 - Linux is not Unix
 - Linux is an OS; some of the fastest computers run on some part of Linux
+- Command line is also known as shell

 ## Directory Structure
 ### Root Directory